What’s a Reasonable Wedding Flower Budget?

 Although that price range varies widely, when I ran the numbers in the wedding cost estimator, I found them to be surprisingly on target for the Milwaukee area.

 Keep in mind that I only used this tool to check on the flowers.
-It can be used for nearly every item of your wedding budget.
+You can use it for nearly every item of your wedding budget.

 This tool is a good starting point for most couples to help develop a reasonable budget for the flowers for their wedding.

-Or you can just use it to get an idea of what others in your area have spent on a specific item, like a bridal bouquet, or other items like their wedding centerpieces, bridesmaid bouquets, and other personal flowers.
+Or you can use it to get an idea of what others in your area have spent on a specific item, like a bridal bouquet, or other things like their wedding centerpieces, bridesmaid bouquets, and other personal flowers.

 Armed with this information early on, you’ll be able to make better purchasing decisions when choosing your vendors.

-Understanding how much the average price others have paid for flowers can help you more accurately budget for your own flowers.
+Understanding how much the average price others have paid for flowers can help you budget for your flowers more accurately.

 Keep in mind that knowing what others have paid does not always paint the entire picture and, in some cases, can lead to unreasonable expectations.